 Folding Fabric Hangar Doors:

-- Hangar openings can also be fitted with small doors in the center and at the top of the framed opening that allow the tail to fit through the door, called tailgates.
-This come in handy if you need to house an aircraft whose tail-height exceeds hangar eave-height.
+- Hangar openings can also be fitted with small doors in the center and at the top of the framed opening that allows the tail to fit through the door, called tailgates.
+This comes in handy if you need to house an aircraft whose tail-height exceeds hangar eave-height.
 Additionally, there now exist several types of door motion mechanisms, both manual and electric.
-You should spend time considering these options rather than jumping the gun when choosing what type of door to use for your steel building.
+You should spend time considering these options rather than jumping the gun when choosing what kind of door to use for your steel building.

 For more information on aircraft hangars, CLICK HERE or give us a call 888-783-3535